-Many companies will already be using some form of digital solution for their day-to-day financial activities.
-But a lot of them will perhaps be oblivious to the fact that their system is no longer fit for purpose.
+Many companies are already using some form of digital solution for their day-to-day financial activities.
+But they may not have awareness around when their accounting software has become outdated or unfit for purpose.

-If your software provider doesn’t allow you to log support calls anymore for the product in question, this can often mean the system is reaching the end of its life and will no longer be updated going forward (which will ultimately lead to further issues).
+If your software provider no longer allows you to log support calls for the system in question, this often means the product is reaching the end of its life and will no longer be updated going forward.

-If you have no access to help when faced with a software bug, there’s a risk your finance function could come to a complete halt (which is an unthinkable scenario).
+If you have no access to help when faced with software issues, there’s a risk your finance function could come to a complete halt (a scenario that should be avoided at all costs).
 So, in this instance, it’s crucial to find another accounting system as soon as possible.

-If those in your finance team are frequently completing tasks outside the boundaries of your accounting software, it’s likely that it doesn’t have the functionality you require.
-Workarounds can be highly time-consuming, as data is constantly being shifted from one place to another.
+If your finance team frequently completes tasks outside the boundaries of your accounting software, it’s likely that it doesn’t have the functionality they require.
+Workarounds can be very time-consuming, as data is constantly being shifted from one place to another.

-When choosing your next accounting system, you should think about the obligations your finance team faces daily, and ensure the prospective solution enhances these activities.
+When choosing your next accounting system, you should think about the daily obligations of your team, and ensure the new solution enhances these activities.
 Financial management software should bring about tangible benefits, rather than creating more hurdles to be overcome.

 The combination of data and reporting has become a staple of success for modern-day finance managers.
 If your digital system doesn’t have sufficient prowess in this area, it’s likely you’ll miss out on valuable insights that could otherwise separate you from the competition.

-Any accounting software that is taken into consideration shouldn’t just be a tool for data storage, but for data manipulation too, so that true value can be mined from it.
-If the CFO can access performance snapshots instantly (for a variety of metrics), this is extremely beneficial in board meetings.
+Any accounting software that is taken into consideration shouldn’t just be a tool for data storage, but for data manipulation too, so that true value can be mined from this information.
+If the CFO can instantly gain a snapshot of multiple performance metrics, this will greatly benefit them in board meetings.
 After all, today’s CEO expects the CFO to play a prominent role in key strategic decisions.

 The best financial management solutions are generally adaptable and can integrate with other platforms.
 If the software you use is rigid, has very defined rules, and fails to bend to your needs, there’s a chance it will stifle you when your business evolves.

 Many companies now use a multitude of systems for their various functions.
-So, it’s integral for these platforms to integrate seamlessly (if the best results are to be achieved).
-Otherwise, a lot of time will be wasted by having to make the same data updates in several different places.
-Something as simple as being able to export to spreadsheets is beneficial, as some employees may prefer to analyse data in this way.
+So, it’s integral these platforms integrate seamlessly if the best results are to be achieved.
+Otherwise, a lot of time will be wasted making the same data updates in several locations.
+Something as simple as being able to export to Excel is beneficial, as some employees may prefer to analyse data in this format.

-If feats that were previously possible can no longer be achieved, this should serve as an instant red flag.
-It usually means you’ve outgrown your accounting software.
-There’s always a risk any system could become obsolete eventually, especially if it has limited capacity in the first place.
+If feats that were previously possible can no longer be achieved, this should serve as an instant warning.
+It often means you’ve outgrown your accounting software.
+There’s always a risk any system could become obsolete, especially if it has limited capacity in the first place.

-Perhaps your company has expanded, which has led the finance team to carry out more calculations, to process more transactions, and to store more data.
-The software may simply not have the scope to deal with such quantities.
+Perhaps your company has expanded, which has led to the finance team carrying out more calculations, processing more transactions, and storing more data.
+The software may simply not have the capacity to deal with such quantities.
 In this case you should upgrade to a system that matches your size, and ideally one that is scalable too.

 Automation has become somewhat of a sacred word for many businesses.
 If your financial software doesn’t enable any form of automation, you’re missing out on a transformational capability.

-If, for example, some transactions could be updated automatically, the finance team wouldn’t have to spend as much time doing manual data entry and could instead focus on high-level work that is more impactful.
-Having less human input reduces mistakes too and increases overall efficiency through quicker completion of work
+If, for example, some transactions could be updated automatically, the finance team wouldn’t have to spend so much time doing manual data entry and could instead focus on more impactful work.
+Decreased human interference leads to fewer mistakes and quick work completion due to better efficiency.

-Arguably the most compelling sign that it’s time for a change is when users are regularly complaining about the accounting software.
+Perhaps the most compelling sign that a change is needed is when users are regularly complaining about the accounting software.
 After all, it’s these people that have the most financial expertise in your company (and are the most in touch with industry trends).

 If a finance manager ignores repeated criticism of the system, there’s a higher risk they will lose their best employees.
 It could hinder their ability to attract new talent too.
-Employee wellbeing is bigger than ever, and finance workers expect to have the tools they need to succeed, thrive, and advance their career.
+Employees have a bigger say than ever, and finance workers expect to have the tools they need to succeed, thrive, and advance their career.